 “Digital mammography will allow me to view the X-ray image more closely, focusing on suspicious or concerning areas,” explained Sparrow Carson Hospital's chief radiologist Donna R. Moyer, D.O.
 “This technology will enable any radiologist to make immediate decisions about what needs to happen with each patient.
 Because digital mammography takes less than half the time of traditional film-based exams, images may be reviewed, as each situation allows, while our patient is still in the examination room.”

 In conjunction with digital mammography, Sparrow Carson Hospital’s Radiology Department is also offering Computer-Aided Detection (CAD).
 CAD provides a “second read” of the mammogram by a computer.
 This assists the radiologist in making an accurate diagnosis, much in the same way spell-check is used in word processing.

 Donna Moyer, D.O., achieves board certification in cardiac CT

 The Certification Board of Cardiovascular Computed Tomography (CBCCT) has announced that Donna Ruth Moyer, D.O., of Perrinton, passed the CBCCT certification examination in September 2010.
 Dr. Moyer is now designated as a “Diplomate of the Certification Board of Cardiovascular Computed Tomography.”

 Cardiac computerized tomography angiography combines the technology of a conventional CT scan with that of traditional angiography to test for various types of heart disease.
-This examination is now being offered at Carson Health.
+This examination is now being offered at Sparrow Carson Hospital.